Texas CACFP Bond: Ensuring Proper Use of Program Funds and Financial Accountability

 Consequences of Overlooking Bond Requirements

-In our observation, providers who fail to understand or submit the Texas Dept. of Agriculture – Child and Adult Care Food Program Bond can face delays in funding, disqualification from the CACFP, or removal from approved sponsor status.
+In our experience, providers who fail to understand or submit the Texas Dept of Agriculture – Child and Adult Care Food Program Bond may face funding delays, disqualification from the CACFP, or removal from approved sponsor status.
 These setbacks don’t just affect paperwork—they impact the ability to deliver nutritious meals to children and adults who depend on these programs daily.

 Ultimately, compliance isn’t just procedural—it’s the gateway to sustained funding and operational stability.